Running flows

 - Previous results are cleared

-Steps execute in order from top to bottom:
+Steps run in order from top to bottom:

 - Each step performs its action